 -Unsolicited email from a client, used with permission

 You can learn to give less space to stress, worry and anxiety.

 Please Note: I'm currently booked up.
 But you can add your name to the waitlist below and be among the first to know when therapy and coaching spots open up.
 Thank you!

 Feeling a little lost?
-Find your way back to yourself with this five part ecourse.
+Begin finding yourself again with this five part ecourse.

 You’ll also get monthly Wisdom Notes from me, for your wise life journey.